 To improve communication efficiency particularly over RF links, the network and transport layer headers are compressed together using the Robust Header Compression (ROHC) framework in accordance with ICAO Doc.
-9896 and the IPS Profiles (RTCA DO-379A and EUROCAE ED-262A).
-Figure 3-7 identifies the header fields that are compressed using ROHC.
+9896 Part III and the IPS Profiles (RTCA DO-379A and EUROCAE ED-262A).
+As shown in Figure 3-7, ROHC compresses just the protocol headers (e.g., IPv6 header and UDP transport layer header) and does not impact the payload.
+ROHC reduces the over overall packet length, and in the most optimistic modes, it can reduce the header information by 90% or more.

-Figure 3-7 - Example of RHOC Compression
+Figure 3-7 - Example of ROHC Compression